-Even though students are supposed to go to school during the strike, many parents have pulled their kids out because of the shortage of teachers.
+Even though students are supposed to go to school during the strike, many parents have pulled their kids out due to the enormous shortage of teachers.

 Some students who did go to school reported playing board games or watching movies all day.

-But the school district said students are learning – though sometimes in auditoriums rather than classrooms.
-At Adams Middle School, an assistant principal filled in and gave a history lecture Thursday.
+But the LAUSD said students are learning – though sometimes in auditoriums rather than classrooms.
+At Adams Middle School, an assistant principal filled in and gave a history lecture on Thursday.

 Last week, the district said 2,000 reassigned administrators and about 400 substitute teachers would help fill in for the more than 30,000 educators on strike.
 Wednesday, the school district updated the number of substitutes to 1,400.

 LAUSD has not responded to CNN’s questions about how many teachers are not on strike and are still in classrooms.